 That was a really big deal at the time.

 48 years before that, 48 years before I was born, Babe Ruth was traded to the Yankees.
 Women got the right to vote.
 Warren Harding became president.
 Alcohol was illegal.
 The National Football League was formed.
 The United States Postal Service outlawed sending children via mail.
 Really, that was a thing.
 The Roaring Twenties had just begun, and it was fun to be an American.
 Jazz thrived.

 In 1872, 48 years earlier, Susan B. Anthony cast her vote and was arrested for it.
 776 buildings were destroyed in the Great Boston Fire.
 America was reconstructing itself in the wake of a bloody civil war.
 Yellowstone became the world’s first National Park.
-A woman ran for president for the first time, 48 years before she could vote for herself.
+A woman ran for president for the first time, 48 years before she could vote.
 Everyone rushed to Wyoming and Colorado for a faux diamond rush.
 Brigham Young was arrested for bigamy.